 6. Are lab diamonds the same as cubic zirconia and moissanite?

-This is one of the most important things you should know about lab diamonds:
+This is one of the most important things you should know:

 Gemmological experts consider lab diamonds to be real diamonds, not imitations, nor fake diamonds.